SaschaZeGerman/loginbuddy/README.md

 ## Using TLS/SSL certificates signed by Let's Encrypt

 To use loginbuddy as part of a real system, it needs to have a valid SSL certificate.
 Achieving this is quite simple.
 [Let's Encrypt](https://letsencrypt.org) is a Certificate Authority (CA) that issues certificates for free!
-The signed certificate are valid for 3 months and can be renewed as often as needed.
+The signed certificates are valid for 3 months and can be renewed as often as needed.

 However, you need to satisfy these requirements: